gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 1. Create the file that will contain the function code.
 In this example, our file is called `echo.js` and is located inside the `echo` directory.
 If your project is public, skip to step 4.

-1. If your project is private you will need to [Create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token).
+1. If your project is private you will need to [create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token) with `gitlab-deploy-token` as the name and the `read_registry` scope.
-This will enable the `tm` cli to be able to be used in a deployment step and gives it access to the container registry.

-    1. Go to **Settings** > **Repository**.
-    1. Click on "Expand" on **Deploy Tokens** section.
-    1. Enter `gitlab-deploy-token` as the name.
-    1. Check the `read_registry` scope
-    1. Click on **Create deploy token**.
-    1. Save the deploy token somewhere safe.
-Once you leave or refresh the page, **you won't be able to access it again**.

 1. `.gitlab-ci.yml`: This template allows to define the stage, environment, and image to be used for your functions.
 It must be included at the root of your repository: